-All are fitted with baton hands, and spear chrono hand.
+All are fitted with white baton hands, and all Chrono hands observed have been drop-end.

-This is the first reference to have the word professional on the dial, and the first asymmetric case, and this is the only confirmed reference to land on the moon:
+This is the first reference to have the PROFESSIONAL word on the dial, also the first asymmetric case, and was produced alongside the 105.003 for all of its production.

 This reference has such a wide variety of specifications, there are collectors who concentrate only on this reference with good reason.